 Physical Dependence to Vicodin

-Signs of Vicodin addiction or dependency include taking more medication than prescribed, taking Vicodin illegally, mixing Vicodin with other substances, or continuing to use the medication when it is no longer medically necessary.
+Vicodin dependency and addiction include taking more medication than prescribed, taking Vicodin illegally, mixing Vicodin with other substances, or continuing to use the medication when it is no longer medically necessary.

 Anyone with a physical dependence on Vicodin will experience withdrawal symptoms after discontinuing it or lowering its dose.
-People with mild dependency will generally experience the mildest withdrawal symptoms, whereas those with long term dependencies on high dosages will experience the most severe withdrawal symptoms.
+People with mild dependency will experience the slightest withdrawal symptoms, whereas those with long term dependencies on high dosages will experience the most severe withdrawal symptoms.

 Some of the most common withdrawal symptoms include nausea, vomiting, hallucinations, shivering, insomnia, pain, abnormal heart rate, diarrhea, and anxiety.